soukron/openshift-install-wrapper/README.md

 - Copy the pull secret to `$HOME/.local/ocp4/config/pull-secret.json`

 ## Usage
+The list of features and options is increasing as changes are made.
+Check the `--help` parameter for the newest list.

 ```
 $ openshift-install-wrapper --help
 OpenShift installation wrapper for IPI installations.
 Version: 1.0.0